Creamy Dairy Free Broccoli Rice Casserole Recipe

 • Preheat a large skillet over medium heat.

 • Add boiling water to a bowl or cup filled with raw cashews to soak.
 I like to use an electric kettle for this.
-If you want to use the stove or the microwave, see instructions below.

 • Spray preheated skillet with olive oil or avocado oil and add onions, cook 3 minutes stirring occasionally.